TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 Once the Organization is created we can setup our groups.
-The first group I am going to make is RepoAdmins and am going to give that team Adminstrator Accesss to all repos.
+The first group I am going to make is RepoAdmins and am going to give that team Administrator Access to all repos.

 ![RepoAdmins](<images/Pasted image 20250723221423.png>)